Capitol Commons

-Capitol Commons is a mixed-use development in Oranbo, Pasig, Metro Manila, Philippines.
-It is a redevelopment of the former Rizal Provincial Capitol complex located in the village of Oranbo adjacent to the Ortigas Center financial district.
+Capitol Commons is a mixed-use development in barangay Oranbo, Pasig, Metro Manila, Philippines, adjacent to the Ortigas Center financial district.
+It is a redevelopment of the former Rizal Provincial Capitol complex.
 The 10 ha site being developed by Ortigas & Company Limited Partnership, the same developer behind Ortigas Center, features Pasig's first high-end shopping center called Estancia at Capitol Commons.
 Once completed, the mixed-use commercial, residential and office development will have 35000 sqm of retail space, 20000 sqm of office space for knowledge process outsourcing (KPO) companies, and 280000 sqm of residential units.
 The development is also home to the Capitol Commons Park, which takes up fifty percent of the development.

 Location

 Capitol Commons is situated in the southern portion of barangay Oranbo in the western part of Pasig, just north of barangay Kapitolyo (named after the former Rizal provincial capitol).
 It is an eastern extension of Ortigas Center bounded by Meralco Avenue on the west, Shaw Boulevard on the south, Camino Verde Road to the east, and Capt.
 Henry Javier Street to the north.
 It is located close to major Pasig landmarks such as the PhilSports Complex, the Department of Education main offices, Valle Verde Country Club, and the University of Asia and the Pacific.
 The development is served by Shaw Boulevard MRT station which lies approximately 1 km to the west.